// Tools

 /tokens Show cumulative token usage, turn count, and current chain ID.

 /quit End the session and print total token usage.
-Also triggered by Ctrl+D.
+Also triggered by Control+D.

 Keyboard Shortcuts